 To further reduce the task at hand we focus mostly on the ECP/EDX metrics.
-The reason for this is that OS-resources is a generic problem that is most likely solved/monitored already.
+The reason for this is that OS-resources is a generic problem that is most likely (or should be) solved/monitored already.
 The Application Server is a relatively stable part of the stack and should not have much trouble unless in high traffic situation - and that will be detected in the ECP/EDX metrics.

-Focusing on the ECP/EDX resources we suggest that it is almost exclusively the IBR (queue) metrics that matter.
-Put bluntly: If you have no problems with the queues, then ECP/EDX will work fine.
-As this document shows, this is an oversimplification, but it covers a lot of the issues in everyday operation.
+Focusing on the ECP/EDX resources we suggest that it is almost exclusively the queue metrics that matter.
+As an over-simplification we can say that if you have no problems with the queues, then ECP/EDX will work fine in everyday operation.
 Many of the issues in this document is more about special/initial problems.
 If you follow the advice from NEX Installation Guide to have Connectivity Checks and then add Prometheus metrics to monitor the queues, you have come a long way to know the state of ECP/EDX.
-ECP/EDX Administration Guide has a chapter explaining these metrics.
+ECP/EDX Administration Guides has a chapter explaining these metrics.

-11.1.1 The most useful metrics
+11.1.1 The most useful metrics (for ECP 4.12 and below)

-If queue-size on any queue is above 0 for a long time it could be a problem ecp_internal_broker_queue_queue_size edx internal broker queue queue size
+If queue-size on any queue is above 0 for a long time it could be a problem